Spicy southwestern chicken salad is delicious, crunchy, wholesome, healthy grilled chicken with peanut lime dressing.

 - Arrange the lettuce in couple of plates.
 Top it with sliced chicken, corn, onion, avocado, peanuts and beans (if using) evenly in both the plates.
 If required, drizzle some dressing on onion, corn and avocado.

-Serve with lime or lemon wedges.
-I used 3 tbsp lemon juice in the dressing and did not feel the need for more lemon.
+- Serve with lime or lemon wedges.
+I used 3 tablespoon lemon juice in the dressing and did not feel the need for more lemon.

 - I used little less than 1 heart of romaine lettuce.
 Add lettuce as required.
 Since I used very little lettuce, I had some leftover dressing.